Dobbi-UDL/Dobbi-Project/.github/ISSUE_TEMPLATE/user-story.md

 *These are other issues (user story level) that need to be completed before this one can be implemented.*
 - [ ] User Story 1 #issue
 - [ ] User Story 2 #issue

+### References
+*Related Feature, the one that contains this User Story.
+This creates a backlink between the issues.*
+- Related to Feature 1 #issue